-Health and fitness professionals work in diverse settings and with diverse populations.
-The course introduces methods for presentation of fitness concepts, activities, and assessments, including baseline fitness levels and health risk appraisals.
-Students will be prepared to teach physical activities and present assessment results to clients.

-Prerequisites: MVSC110 Credit: three hours.
+Health and fitness professionals utilize a variety of methods to implement health and fitness related goals.
+This course provides a basic overview of current fitness concepts, activities, and assessments, including an introduction to exercise technique and group exercise.
+Students will be prepared to teach and demonstrate physical activities to individuals or groups and present health information and assessment results to clients.
+Credit: three hours.